starkfell/100DaysOfIaC/articles/day.74.deploying.private.k8s.clusters.in.azure.part3.md

 </br>

-In today's article we will cover how to access the Private Kubernetes Cluster using an Azure Container Instance.
+In today's article we will cover how to access the Private Kubernetes Cluster from an Azure Container Instance.

 [Creating the AKS-Engine Cluster Definition](#creating-the-aks-engine-cluster-definition)</br>
 [Options for connecting to a Private Kubernetes Cluster](#options-for-connecting-to-a-private-kubernetes-cluster)</br>